axios/axios/README.md

     return Promise.reject(error);
   });

-// Add a response interceptor
-axios.interceptors.response.use(function (response) {
+// Add (Append) a response interceptor axios.interceptors.response.use(function (response) {
     // Any status code that lie within the range of 2xx cause this function to trigger
     // Do something with response data